The Montessori Toddler: A Step-by-Step Guide

 • Less Productive: Maya is struggling to put a puzzle piece in.
 She grunts in frustration.
 Sarah immediately jumps in, says "Here, let me do it," and finishes the puzzle for her.
 Maya learns that she is not capable.

-• More Productive: Sarah uses the Guide's Mindset Toolkit.
+More Productive: Sarah uses the Guide's Mindset Toolkit.

 1. S.H.O.W.
 Method: She silently takes a different piece and, with Slow Hands and Omitting Words, shows how to turn it.
+Move 2x slower than you think you need to (Tempo Giusto).
+Rushing triggers resistance; slowing down allows the child time to process and cooperate.

 1. Scaffolding: This small hint is enough.
 Maya turns her own piece and succeeds, beaming with pride.
+When Maya makes progress, give her incrementally harder challenges.

 Lesson 3 from The Montessori Toddler: Let the House Be the Teacher

-Lesson 2 from The Montessori Toddler: Let the House Be the Teacher
+2) The Montessori Toddler: Let the House Be the Teacher

 What This Is